 (different ways to meet the project need and achieve the project purpose) The "site alternative" would mean the feasibility of meeting the project needs at the selected cluster.
 Thaddayamalai has well-established farmer organizations already and the production of seasonal crops is available immediately.
 There are experienced ground nuts, chili, and vegetable farmers and all these upland cultivations rely on water abundance.
-Most of the farmers have large-scale, low-flat farmer-based lands with a lack of water.
+Most of the farmers have large-scale, low flat farmer-based lands with a lack of water.
 These farmers are capable of cultivating their entire uplands 3 times per year if sufficient water is available.
-By ensuring sufficient water, Chilli & Groundnut production will be higher, and a processing centre for value addition is required for the selected farmers.
 Further, an attitude and market-led vision of field staff are highly acceptable.
 Hence, the selected area is highly supportive to meet the project needs within a short period of time with the expected quality.